MinterTeam/minter-network-web/content/docs/index.md

 There are 2 main slashing conditions:
-- **Double signing**: If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, this validator will get slashed on chain A
+- **Double signing**: If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, this validator will get slashed on chain A for 5% of their stake
-- **Unavailability**: If a validator's signature has not been included in the last 12 blocks, 1% of stake will get slashed and validator will be turned off
-This is why delegators should perform careful due diligence on validators before delegating.
+- **Unavailability**: If a validator's signature has not been included in the 12 of last 24 blocks it will be turned off and banned for 24 hours This is why delegators should perform careful due diligence on validators before delegating.
 It is also important that delegators actively monitor the activity of their validators.
 If a validator